Welcome. I am James McGillis.

 My next stop was in Blanding, Utah.
 As did Bluff to its south and Monticello to its north, Blanding began as a Mormon outpost and settlement in the late 1800s.
 Today, Blanding’s simple, clean appearance belies the angst and anguishes many of its longtime residents feel.

-Abandoned gas station, Highway 191, Blanding, Utah - Click for larger image (http://jamesmcgillis.com)
+Not twenty-six abandoned gasoline stations, but one very nice abandoned gasoline station, Highway 191, in Blanding, north of Monument Valley, Utah - Click for larger image (http://jamesmcgillis.com)

 The collecting of ancient Indian artifacts, locally called “pot hunting” has been illegal on public lands since President Theodore Roosevelt signed the Antiquities Act of 1906.
 In the 1980s, arrests and prosecutions of several prominent local citizens had curtailed, but not ended the looting in San Juan County.
 The arrest of twenty-six Four Corners residents in early 2009 indicates that looting of artifacts from graves is still considered by some to be an “entitlement activity”.
 If Ute Indians from the White Mesa Reservation were to dig up the Blanding City Cemetery in search of valuables, would townsfolk passively accept such behavior?